cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * `pkI` - The initiator's public key (optional; default value `zero(Npk)`)

-Senders and receivers SHOULD validate public keys for correctness.
+Senders and receivers MUST validate public keys for correctness.
 For example, when using a DH-based KEM, the sender should check that the receiver's key `pkR` is valid, i.e., a point on the corresponding curve and part of the correct prime-order subgroup.